Rigid toric matrix Schubert varieties: Rigidity of toric matrix Schubert varieties

-A lot is known about $T$-varieties and the combinatorial techniques for deformations of complexity-one T-varieties have been developed (see for instance \cite{complex1def}).
-Hence our initial question was to examine, after the toric case, the deformations of complexity-one T-varieties $Y_{\pi}$ with respect to the effective torus action of $T$.
-The question of classifying the complexity is studied in a broader perspective and it is extended to the case of Kazhdan-Lusztig varieties in joint project with Maria Donten-Bury and Laura Escobar.
-For now, in this paper we classify the rigid toric matrix Schubert varieties.
+Theorem \ref{toricschu} and its alternative proof give us the opportunity to study the first-order deformations of $Y_{\pi}$ in terms of edge cone $\sigma_{\pi}$ and Rothe diagram $D(\pi)$ in Section \ref{section4}.

-\section{Rigidity of Toric Matrix Schubert Varieties}
+\section{Rigidity of toric matrix Schubert varieties}

-This section is devoted to the study of the detailed structure of $\sigma_{\pi}$ for matrix Schubert varieties $\overline{X_{\pi}}$ where $Y_{\pi}=\TV(G^{\pi})$ is toric.
+This section is devoted to the study of the detailed structure of the edge cone $\sigma_{\pi}$ for matrix Schubert varieties $\overline{X_{\pi}}$ where $Y_{\pi}=\TV(G^{\pi})$ is toric.
+Note that these matrix Schubert varieties are called toric matrix Schubert varieties in \cite{escobarmeszaros} and we adopt this convention.
 First, we explain briefly the combinatorial techniques for the first order deformations of toric varieties.
 By studying the first independent sets of $G^{\pi}$ and the two and three-dimensional faces of $\sigma_{\pi}$, we present the conditions for rigidity of toric matrix Schubert varieties.
-Without loss of generality, we can assume that $L(\pi)$ is connected.
-Throughout this section, $\overline{X_{\pi}}$ stands for the toric matrix Schubert variety with the permutation $\pi \in S_N$.
-Also, the connected bipartite graph $G^{\pi} \subseteq K_{m,n}$ denotes the associated bipartite graph of $L(\pi)$ which was constructed in \hyperref[torusactiononmsv]{Section \ref*{torusactiononmsv}}.
+By Remark \ref{notconnected} and since we investigate rigidity, we can assume that $L(\pi)$ is connected.
+Throughout this section, the connected bipartite graph $G^{\pi} \subseteq K_{m,n}$ denotes the associated bipartite graph of $L(\pi)$ which was constructed in Section \ref{torusactiononmsv}.